QuantumCommons/mononoqe/README.md

 # Mononoqe

-`mononqe` is a simple python library to mix Neural Network and Quantum computing.
+`mononoqe` is a simple python library to mix Neural Network and Quantum computing.